Interface Advanced¶

 Other Operations¶

-# Drag this APP into the "Shopping" folder (modify according to the actual situation)
+# Drag this app into the "Shopping" folder (modify according to actual situation)

 element.drag_to(Selector(text="购物"))